Alumni Leadership Scholarship

 - Assist another SAA Ambassador with at least one project each semester.

-- Take a leadership role in Homecoming and Parents Weekend (October 31-November 2, 2014).
+- Take a leadership role in Homecoming and Parents Weekend (October 16 to 18, 2015).
 Ambassadors must be available during this entire weekend to help with this signature event and act as representatives of the student body to alumni and parents.
 Ambassadors are also expected to recruit student volunteers for Homecoming hospitality.

-- Participate in all other major events with SAA involvement (Spring into Action, Mind the Gap, Alumni Honors Banquet, Board of Alumni meetings, President’s Holiday Reception and Careers for Pioneers).
+- Participate in all other major events with SAA involvement: Alumni Honors Banquet, Board of Alumni meetings, President’s Holiday Reception, Careers for Pioneers and Career Panels.

 Overseas Program Participation/Leave of Absence

-Because this scholarship is tied to a service component (the Student Alumni Association) on campus, if you are awarded a scholarship during a year when you plan to be abroad for both fall and spring semesters, the scholarship ($500 for each semester you are on campus) will be deferred until the first semester you are back on campus.
-Some exceptions are possible on a case-by-case basis if you are available to fulfill some of the service components over the summer.
-A similar model will be used for students that take a leave of absence.
+Because this scholarship is tied to a service component (the Student Alumni Association) on campus, if you are awarded a scholarship during a year when you plan to be abroad for both fall and spring semesters, the scholarship ($600 for each semester you are on campus) will be deferred until the first semester you are back on campus.
+A similar model will be used for students who take a leave of absence.

 With questions, and for more information, please contact: